alanrogers/eghop/src/suggested.md

     individual.
 This suggests that the current population carries sufficient genetic variability for long-term survival and might be larger than currently recognized."

-1. [Parreira et al. 2020][parreira20:h] Genetic consequences of social structure in the golden-crowned sifaka.

-  * "We observe high excess of heterozygotes within [social groups (SGs)]. ...
-While offspring are characterised by a high excess of heterozygotes (FIS < 0), the reproductive pair does not show dramatic departures from Hardy–Weinberg expectations.
-Moreover, the heterozygosity excess disappears at larger geographic scales (sites and forests). ...
-Our results suggest that social structure leads to high levels of outbreeding without the need for active inbreeding avoidance mechanisms."

 1. [Bergstrom et al. 2020][bergstrom20:s] Insights into human genetic variation and population history from 929 diverse genomes.